-Some past ESC participants at Depaul's 20th anniversary celebrations
+2024 Some past ESC participants at Depaul's HHPA Football Tournament

 REPUBLIC OF IRELAND HOST PROJECTS:

 Here is a quick introduction and some further information about our Host Projects and the kind of activities that happen there.
 Keep reading to find out what our current and former participants have to say!